-In order to align with RMIT's Energy Management policies, power consumption of all active devices must be considered when selecting appropriate technologies.
-Power ratings when operating, low power, sleep and off modes will be used in order to select the most energy-efficient component.
+Power consumption of all active devices must be considered when selecting appropriate technologies.
+Power ratings when operating, low power, sleepand off modes will be used in order to select the most energy-efficient component.
 The Integrator must ensure correct operation of equipment when selecting efficiency mode.
+Refer to the RMIT the Carbon Management Plan and Sustainability Policy.